Bone health and looking after yourself

 The Royal Osteoporosis Society has more information about the amount of calcium in specific foods.

 Vitamin D helps your body absorb calcium.
-It is important to get enough of it to maintain healthy bones and muscles.
+It is important to get enough vitamin D to maintain healthy bones and muscles.

 We only get a small amount of vitamin D from the food we eat.
-But it is important to include vitamin D-rich foods in your diet, such as:
+But it is important to include foods in your diet that have a lot of vitamin D in them, such as:

 - oily fish